AokoMercyline/My-Gallery/README.md

 #### By **Aoko Mercyline**

 ## Description
-This is an app that allows users to find images of their choice.
+This is an app that allows users to find specific images of their own choice.

 ## Project live site
   This is the live .[ Click for the demo]
  ![Image](static/images/mygallery.jpg)

 ## Features
 * landing page containing random images
 * images being displayed according to the time posted